matcha1214/sample-gpu-accelerated-transformer-Qwen2-0.5B/transformer-main/README.md

 final score for the current implementation: 98/100

+-1: superfluous add kernel
+-1: incorrect implementation, query head should be divided by kv heads

 # Background

 I recommend you read [Attention Is All You Need](https://arxiv.org/abs/1706.03762) many times, this paper is critical to all transformer models.